Bereket-Gebreyesus/Bereket-Gebreyesus/README.md

 ## 🔭 Current Projects
 - [BikeShopApp](https://github.com/Bereket-Gebreyesus/BikeShopApp): a react project, modern UI platform designed for bike enthusiasts to explore and manage their favourite bicycles.
 - [WeatherCastApp](https://github.com/Bereket-Gebreyesus/WeatherCast-App): an API Project, that allows users to check the current weather conditions and forecasts for their location or any other specified location.
+- [Book Recommentaion App](https://github.com/HackYourFuture/cohort47-project-group-A): Book Recommandations application allows you to explore a wide range of books, add them to your collection, and mark your favorites.
+You can also add reviews, give ratings, and see the most popular and latest books.
+Based on your favorite books, we will send you personalized recommendations via email to help you discover new books that match your interests. https://c47-group-a.hackyourfuture.tech/welcome

 ## 🌱 Learning Goals
 - Mastering MERN (MongoDB, Express, React, and Node.js) applications.